ensi-platform/core-components/README.md

 yarn && yarn build
 ```

-2. Then check the latest version at [npmjs.com](https://www.npmjs.com/package/@ensi-platform/core-components?activeTab=versions) and choose a new version number:
+2. Then check the latest package version at [npmjs.com](https://www.npmjs.com/package/@ensi-platform/core-components?activeTab=versions) and choose a new version number:

     - PATCH version when you make backward compatible bug fixes
     - MINOR version when you add functionality in a backward compatible manner